GhostInTheToast/WellAndGasScraper/README.md

 This project provides a solution for scraping well data based on API numbers, inserting the scraped data into a database, and serving the data through a Flask API.

+**NOTE:** Does not use multithreading yet.
+I figured I would rather just get the job done than deal with balancing throttling and multithread.

 ## Project Overview

+Uses python 3.12.0

+I have included my PostMan collection to test the api also.

 The project is broken down into three main components: